Thinking of getting your first Armani piece? If so, here’s a guide on the difference between Armani vs Armani Exchange.

 The Main Differences Between Armani vs Armani Exchange

-In terms of price range, Giorgio Armani starts from $400 and goes all the way up to $14,000 (or more) for stunning special occasion gowns.
+The key difference between all of Armani’s sublabel brands is their price point.
+The premium Giorgio Armani brand starts from $400 and goes all the way up to $14,000 (or more) for stunning special occasion gowns.

 Emporio Armani‘s prices are slightly lower, but still very high for the average consumer.
 The prices start at $100 for t-shirts and go typically to $2,000 for outerwear and fancy dresses.
 If you’re a fan of branded briefs, you can also buy a pack of 3 boxers for $45.